uqlibrary/technology-training/R/dplyr/dplyr.md

     filter(year == 1997)
 ```

+The pipe operator can be read as "then" and makes the code a lot more readable than when nesting functions into each other.

+From now on, we'll use this syntax.

-Use Shift + Enter to go to the next line without executing the command.
+> When in the console, use <kbd>Shift</kbd> + <kbd>Enter</kbd> to go to the next line without executing the command.

-Probably a good time to copy our code to our script!

-Exercise 4 – Select the 2002 life expectancy observation for Eritrea
+Exercise 4 – Select the 2002 life expectancy observation for Eritrea (and remove the rest of the variables)

 ```
 eritrea_2002 <- gapminder %>%